rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 #### Log in as administrator and configure the site

-Log in using the project administrator account at `https://<your_domain>/admin`.
+Log in using the pre-configured project administrator account at `https://<your_domain>/admin`.
 The administrator account's username and password are defined in your configuration file (as the variables `project_admin_username` and `project_admin_password`).

 ![Grav Login](Grav_Login_1200.png)

-After login, the site can be configured from the "Configuration" option from the admin [dashboard](https://learn.getgrav.org/admin-panel/dashboard).
+After login, the site can be configured from the "Configuration" option on the admin [dashboard](https://learn.getgrav.org/admin-panel/dashboard).

 ![Grav Dashboard Configuration](Grav_Dashboard_Configuration_1200.png)